Vikh110/Cyclistic-bike-share-analysis-case-study/README.md

 |Start and end their journeys near parks, museums, along the coast and other recreational sites.|Start and end their trips close to universities, residential and commercial areas.|

 ## Act
 After identifying the differences between casual and member riders, marketing strategies to target casual riders can be developed to persuade them to become members.

-Recommendations:
+## Recommendations:

 1. Marketing campaigns might be conducted in spring and summer at tourist/recreational locations popular among casual riders.
 2. Casual riders are most active on weekends and during the summer and spring, thus they may be offered seasonal or weekend-only memberships.
 3. Casual riders use their bikes for longer durations than members.
 Offering discounts for longer rides may incentivize casual riders and entice members to ride for longer periods of time.
+4. Consider alternatives to conversion, such as new service and price offerings Weekend Pass
+   • Yearly subscription providing an unlimited pass for every weekend
+   • Introduces a middle pricing tier that could be the basis for pricing optimization
+5. Explore ways to convey the benefits of more frequent biking (Social Media Nudge Model), to influence consumer behavior subtly by leveraging psychological insights.

+   Example -

+   By using Cyclistic...

+   You saved $105.50 otherwise used on gas

+   You burned 10,000 calories

+   You increased your life expectancy by 7 years

+   You saved the planet from the equivalent of 3 gas tanks of CO2

+6. Surge Pricing Model -
+   Implement surge pricing during peak demand times to incentivize casual riders to opt for more cost-effective annual memberships, thereby maximizing profitability and promoting growth for Cyclistic.

+7. A word of caution can be that the evidence is inconclusive, There may be more than meets the eye, Moving forward as is with a conversion marketing strategy is risky.